greeniot/SensorTag-Sample/README.md

 int hci_send_cmd(int sock, uint16_t ogf, uint16_t ocf, uint8_t plen, void *param);
 ```

 This is quite powerful stuff, but rarely practical.
-Luckily, we are not constraint by hardware here such that using an abstraction such as Node.js is possible.
+Luckily, we are not constrained by hardware here such that using an abstraction such as Node.js is possible.
 In the following we go into a few details when using JavaScript with the Node.js library *Noble*.

 ### Bluetooth with Node.js